penuts7644/HadoopPhotonImaging/README.md

 * The input file or files in an directory.
 * An output directory.
 * Optional is to set the job name (mapreduce.job.name).
 Default value is 'PhotonImageProcess'.
+* Optional is to set the method type (method), 'Fast', 'Accurate' and 'Subpixel'.
+Default value is 'Fast'.
+* Optional is to set the noise tolerance (tolerance).
+Default value is '100'.
+* Optional is to enable preprocessing (preprocessing), 'true' or 'false'.
+Default value is 'true'.